hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 ![ValidateSchema](./_static/images/ValidateSchema.png)

-Simply choose the MediaWiki file you wish to valid, select the *Validate* action and press *Process*.
+Simply choose the MediaWiki file you wish to validate, select the *Validate* action and press *Process*.
 If your file has errors, a text file containing the errors will be available for download.